If you’ve bought or are thinking about buying gold and silver bullion, the question you should also consider is where will you store it?

-The next question that often springs to mind is can I insure gold and silver bullion in New Zealand?
+The next question that often springs to mind is: Can I insure gold and silver bullion in New Zealand?

 The short answer to this question is “Yes”.
-However it’s not as simple as this.
+However it’s not as simple as that.
 Read on to see what options you have, what you need to consider, and what the pros and cons are:

 Can You Get Insurance on Gold and Silver Bullion in New Zealand?